BryanHogan/learnkorean-content/chapter/diphthongs.md

 ---
-title: "Dipthongs: Complex Vowels"
+title: "Diphthongs: Complex Vowels"
 description: Covering diphthongs.
-Dipthongs are complex vowels that look like a combination of two vowels.
+Diphthongs are complex vowels that look like a combination of two vowels.
 unit: 0
 ---

 There are only a few vowels remaining to know all characters of the Korean alphabet.

-## Dipthongs Vowels
+## Diphthongs Vowels

-Dipthongs are two vowels in one.
+Diphthongs are two vowels in one.
 They are just a combination of the vowels we already know.

 You should remember these simpler vowels from our [earlier lesson](/chapter/korean-alphabet-hangul):
 - ㅏ = a